Skip to Content

 Five shot glasses full of spirits on a wooden bar

-Pennington Distilling Co. also produces two vodka lines—Pickers Vodka and Walton’s Vodka.
+Pennington also produces two vodka lines—Pickers Vodka and Walton’s Vodka.
 Pickers is distilled 11 times and comes in original and several flavors infused with actual fruit.
 Walton’s Finest Vodka is made with 100% Tennessee red winter wheat and cut with Tennessee limestone water.

 Nashville Craft Distillery